Balancing Multimodal Training Through Game-Theoretic Regularization: Experiments

 \subsection{Real-World Datasets}

-\textbf{Datasets:} We explore several real-world datasets, primarily with video, optical-flow, audio, and text modalities, that have either been identified as exhibiting significant imbalance among modalities or serve as standard multimodal benchmarks: \begin{description}[leftmargin=0.0cm, labelsep=0.0cm] \itemsep{-0.1em}
+\textbf{Datasets:} We explore several real-world datasets, primarily with video, optical flow, audio, and text modalities, that either exhibit significant imbalance among modalities or serve as standard multimodal benchmarks.
+Detailed descriptions are provided in Appendix \ref{app:dataset}, with brief summaries below: \begin{description}[leftmargin=0.0cm, labelsep=0.0cm] \itemsep{-0.0em}